 - 1/2 teaspoon cayenne pepper

-- 4. Stir together the melted butter and vegetable oil in a shallow dish.
+- Preheat the oven to 375°F. Stir together the melted butter and vegetable oil in a shallow dish.
 Dip the halibut in this to evenly coat, allowing the excess to drip off.
 Immediately coat the fish evenly with the nut crust and set on the baking sheet.
-Bake for 8 to 12 minutes, until the crust is nicely browned and the fish is just opaque throughout (the timing will vary depending on the thickness of the fish).
+Bake for about 15 minutes, until the crust is nicely browned and the fish is just opaque throughout (the timing will vary depending on the thickness of the fish).